ia-toki/apio-2021-web/schedule.md

 ---
 layout: single-page-md
-title: APIO 2020 Schedule
+title: APIO 2021 Schedule
 key: schedule
 ---

-The schedule is not exhaustive yet.
+The schedule is tentative and will be confirmed at a later date.
-The schedule for practice session, task translation, and result announcement is yet to be announced.

 <table>
   <thead>